pymc-devs/pymc/GOVERNANCE.md

   be spent in a manner that is consistent with the non-profit mission of NumFOCUS and the direction of the Project as determined by the full Council.
-- This Subcommittee shall NOT make decisions about the direction, scope or technical direction of the Project.
+- This Subcommittee shall NOT make decisions about the direction, scope, technical or financial direction of the Project.

 #### NumFOCUS subcommittee membership
 This Subcommittee will have 5 members.
 With at least